Cyber Criminals often succeed not through advanced technology or by hacking systems, but by taking advantage of people.

 Compromising business networks in this way allows the cyber criminals to cause disruption, bring systems down, or stay in the background monitoring communications and gathering information to help with other crimes (e.g. CEO Fraud as mentioned above).

-Another way employees can be tricked to allow cyber criminals a route into a business is through:
+Another way employees can be tricked to allow cyber criminals a route into a business is through Public WiFi.

 Connecting to Public WiFi in Coffee Shops a Security Risk?

-When you choose a free wi-fi hotspot to connect to, you could actually be connecting to one set up by a hacker using a cheap, easy to get hold of device as shown in the image.
+When you choose a free WiFi hotspot to connect to, you could actually be connecting to one set up by a hacker using a cheap, easy to get hold of device as shown in the image.
 They are then able to sit in between you and the internet, collecting all of the information you send to and receive from websites.
-This could be anything, including log-in details.
+This could be anything, such as log-in details.

 This is known as a “man in the middle attack”.
 The criminal can also hi-jack your browser, push notifications to your device to download “updates” that are actually malware, or re-direct you to sites that look like the ones you visit, but contain malware.
 This malware can then spread inside a business network after you disconnect and go back to work.